makersacademy/async-workshops/promises-workshop/README.md

 I'll demo understanding this program's flow of data.

-Things to maybe `console.log` to get a better understanding of this code:
+Things I could `console.log` to get a better understanding of the flow of data:

 * The return value of `get`.
 * The return value of `then`.